 The module has been described in sensory cortex for a variety of different mammals (Figure 11).
 Modules are smaller units of organization that reside within a classically defined cortical field, and they have a long and dynamic history.
-Mountcastle (1957) described the first module, termed the cortical

-(also ago see 50 years almost column, Mountcastle, 1978).
-He described the cortical cola fundamental unit of cortical as umn organization composed of a vertical group of cells extending through all of the cortical layers.
+Mountcastle (1957) described the first module, termed the cortical almost 50 ago (also years column, Mountcastle, 1978).
+He described the cortical colof cortical a fundamental unit organization composed of a vertical group of cells extending through all of the cortical layers.
 This unit should not be considered as a fixed structure, but as a continuum with set dimensions, and no absolute boundaries.
 The modern concept of the module is different than its original conception in that it refers to different configurations of horizontal or tangential cell groups that do have fixed boundaries, and do not necessarily traverse all cortical layers.
 We have defined modules as "small architectonic, neuroanatomical, and physiological territories that can be distinguished from other tissue within the classically defined cortical field" (Manger et al., 1998).